Moonlight in Hawaii

-Moonlight in Hawaii is a 1941 American musical film comedy starring Jane Frazee.

-Maria Montez has a small role, with her hair dyed blonde.
+Moonlight in Hawaii is a 1941 American musical comedy film directed by Charles Lamont and starring Jane Frazee, Johnny Downs and Leon Errol.
+It was produced and distributed by Universal Pictures.
+Future star Maria Montez has a small role, with her hair dyed blonde.

 Plot

 Deciding to quit his singing act and become a tourist guide, Pete Fleming escorts wealthy Mrs. Floto and her three nieces to Hawaii for a vacation.
 Behind his back, Pete's three bandmates stowaway and tag along.

 At a resort, bandleader Clipper Conovan can't hire the musicians, but hotel guest Toby Spencer, taking a shine to Pete, introduces him to her father Walter, who runs a pineapple plantation.
 Walter is involved in a business dispute with his partner, Lawton, and both men vie for Mrs. Floto's attentions as well.

 Toby falls for Pete, who discovers she can sing and wants her to be a part of the band's new act.
 But one of Mrs. Floto's nieces also wants to sing, and exotic entertainer Ilani catches everyone's eye, too.
 Toby and Pete ultimately form a partnership, professionally and romantically, while Mrs. Floto, unable to decide between the two pineapple growers, surprises both by deciding to marry Clipper the bandleader.